PrestaShop/prestashop.github.io/news/_posts/2016-02-11-prestashop-1-7-faq.md

 ### What’s a Starter Theme?

-We call Starter Theme our minimal PrestaShop theme: it is feature-complete but has no styling, and thus nothing to take away.<br/>
+We call [Starter Theme](https://github.com/PrestaShop/StarterTheme/) our minimal PrestaShop 1.7 theme: it is feature-complete but has no styling, and thus nothing to take away.<br/>
 But wait… no styling?!
 It is not to be used as-is, for sure, but it should be perfect for a designer: turning the Starter Theme into a real, production-ready theme will be very easy, and much faster than before.